-- conformity with the aims of the "Strategy of the Slovak Republic for the integration of Roma up to 2020" and fundamental strategic principles, i.e. destigmatisation, desegregation, deghettoisation, - the ability of projects to increase the employment and employability of Roma, - the ability to apply elements of social innovation.
+- conformity with the aims of the "Strategy of the Slovak Republic for the integration of Roma up to 2020" and fundamental strategic principles, i.e. destignatisation, desegregation, deghettoisation, - the ability of projects to increase the employment and employability of Roma, - the ability to apply elements of social innovation.

-Identification of the main target groups • inhabitants of marginalized Roma communities Target territory NUTS II - West Slovakia NUTS II - Central Slovakia NUTS II - Eastern Slovakia Types of beneficiaries Municipalities with the presence of MRC Non-government non-profit organizations, institutions of public and private sector acting in the counselling system, employment services and social services, financial services business entities and social economy entities.
+Identification of the main target groups inhabitants of marginalized Roma communities Target territory NUTS II - West Slovakia NUTS II - Central Slovakia • NUTS II - Eastern Slovakia Types of beneficiaries • Municipalities with the presence of MRC in Atlas of Roma Communities 2013 • Non-profit organizations providing services of general interest and non-profit organizations set up by a special law • Institutions of public and private sector acting in the counselling system, employment services and social services, financial services business entities and social economy entities.